-ENGN103 Professional Writing and Presentations 3 Credits
+Professional Writing and Presentations

 The course is designed to prepare the student to use the principles of and to practice effective communications in business and industry.
 The course emphasizes formatting, design, style, and organization.
 Students receive practice and advice in written communications such as letters, memos, and reports, and in oral communications such as oral presentations, group conferences, and interviewing, according to professional standards.
 Visual presentation software such as PowerPoint will also be taught.
-Skills taught in BCPN101 are strongly recommended prior to enrollment.
-Prerequisite: ENGN101
+For students taking the online version of ENGL103N, you must have a webcam and microphone, phone camera with internet connection, or video camera for the required oral presentation portion of the course.
+Prerequisite: ENGL101N or ENGL110N.
+BCPT101N is strongly recommended.
+This course fulfills a General Education Core Requirement: English / Communications.

-ENGN105 Introduction to Literature 3 Credits
+ENGL105N Introduction to Literature

-This course studies societal issues and events in the twentieth and twenty-first centuries, which are portrayed through a selection of modem literature.
-Works vary accordingly at the discretion of the instructor and may include fiction and non-fiction pieces.
-Prerequisite: ENGN101
+This course studies societal issues and events in the twentieth and twenty-first centuries, which are portrayed through a selection of modern literature.
+Works vary accordingly at the discretion of the instructor and may include fiction and nonfiction pieces.
+Prerequisite: ENGL101N or ENGL110N.
+This course fulfills a General Education Core Requirement: English / Communications.

-ENGN109 Oral Communication 3 Credits
+ENGL109N Oral Communication

 Oral Communication is designed to prepare students to assume active participation in those phases of industrial and social life requiring effective oral communication.
-Through practice and practical exercises, students will learn the skills associated with professional speaking.
+Through practical exercises, students will learn the skills associated with professional speaking.
 Emphasis will be placed on planning and organization, as well as the importance of the audience.
 Since writing is often the basis for many oral communication activities, some written assignments are also required.
-In addition, visual software, such as PowerPoint, will also be taught.
-Prerequisite: ENGN101
+In addition, students will use visual software, such as PowerPoint, in some presentations.
+Prerequisite: ENGL101N or ENGL110N.
+This course fulfills a General Education Core Requirement: English / Communications.